bofm/sublime-a-file-icon/README.md

 [![Downloads][img-downloads]][downloads]
 [![Make a donation at patreon.com][img-patreon]][patreon]

-This Sublime Text 3 package is the syntax aliases storage of the default syntaxes.
+This package is a storage of syntax aliases to the [Default Sublime Text Packages][default-packages].

 Its aim is to add support of such icons as NPM, Gulpfile, Font & etc.